xujingmei111/scGCO/README.md

 ## Example usage of scGCO

-As an example, let’s analyze spatially variable gene expression in Mouse Olfactory Bulb using a data set published in [Stahl et al 2016](http://science.sciencemag.org/content/353/6294/78).
+As an example, let’s analyze spatially variable gene expression in Mouse Olfactory Bulb using a data set published in [Ståhl et al 2016](http://science.sciencemag.org/content/353/6294/78).

 ### Input Format
 The required matrix format is the ST data format, a matrix of counts where spot coordinates are row names and the gene names are column names.
 This matrix format (.TSV) is split by tab.